linux-automation/meta-lxatac/README.md

 The USB bootmode is implemented in the SoC bootrom and can thus not be corrupted by software running on the TAC.

+Lay the device onto the top side (with the rubber feet facing up).
+Loosen the four lower screws just one or two threads.
-Unscrew the four screws holding the front plate with the display in place.
+Unscrew the four upper screws.
+You can now lift the part with the rubber feet upwards.
-Pay close attention not to break the flat flex cable connecting the display to the mainboard.
-The display cable can be disconnected by opening the flap on the flat flex connector.
+Make sure not to put too much strain on the flat flex cable connecting the lower and upper part.

 Connect the mainboard to your computer using a USB-C cable.